stephen-hqxu/superterrainplus/README.md

 This section contains source code and libraries that are not dependencies of this project but they are where ideas and inspirations are taken from.
 I will try my best to give attributions and copyright notices for all publications used; in case something is missing, please contact the project maintainer *Stephen Xu*(stephen.hqxu@gmail.com).

 For redistributed open source project, see *3rd-Party* directory to find the licenses.
-For academic style *BibTex* references, check out the *Dissertation* directory.
+For academic style *BibTex* references, check out the *Report* directory.

 - [README Template](https://github.com/othneildrew/Best-README-Template)